5 companies that absolutely nail their branding

-Gymshark didn’t invest funds in TV spots, tube ads, broadsheet spreads or a blowhorn through which it could scream brand slogans at strangers in the park.
-It prided itself on making the kind of fitness apparel that its founders, as avid fitness fans, wanted and felt was lacking.
+Gymshark didn’t invest funds in TV spots, tube ads, broadsheet spreads or a blowhorn through which it could scream brand slogans at strangers in a park.
+It prided itself on making the kind of fitness apparel that its founders, as avid fitness fans, wanted and felt were lacking.
 The same was true of its marketing.

 The way Ben and his friends discovered fitness information was social media, and so that was the path they chose.